 Step 2 – Watch

-From the digital book open the target animation and use it to.
+From the digital book open the target animation and use it to model the letter names and sounds.
 Pause the video throughout to elicit the learner’s answers.
 Help the learner to understand the vocabulary words with short definitions, actions or sounds.
 Go through the end of the video review of the vocabulary together.

 Step 3 – Focus

 Before moving onto the printable material ensure the student/s can say both the letter name and sound correctly.
 Focus on ensuring they are confident with both the sound and letter pronunciation.
 Guided repetition is key but do not continuously drill if they struggle.

 From either the printable material or online book goes through the vocabulary words with the student/s.
 Call out the vocabulary words and have the student/s point to the corresponding picture (or circle).
 If in the classroom practice as a group first then practice individually.
 Call out the numbers to elicit student/s to say the vocabulary word.
 Once student/s are comfortable with eh vocabulary start practising repetition with the focus sound a a apple, a a alligator.
 Be creative, use a whiteboard (also available on the online book), and play a “draw and guess” game.
 Try and act out some of the words, get the student/s involved with the actions and drawing!